-- Regular reports of Provincial Executive business will be provided to the Secretary-Treasurer and Chairperson of each Local.
-(15 BC 02-86) - Locals who have given prior written approval signed by the Chairperson and Secretary-Treasurer will be placed on the Local directory to be circulated to all Locals.
-(16 BC 10-88) - Service Reps and Directors will communicate more quickly and efficiently with all Locals regarding any changes or alterations concerning any existing practices pertaining to Union function that will directly affect members.
-(PE 03-15)
+Regular reports of Provincial Executive business will be provided to the Secretary-Treasurer and Chairperson of each Local.

+Service Reps and Directors will communicate more quickly and efficiently with all Locals regarding any changes or alterations concerning any existing practices pertaining to Union function that will directly affect members.

-■ HEU will in collaboration with HEU locals, conduct a communications strategy review, including the review of the systems in place in the HEU mailroom, and encourage members to move away from paper mail outs.
+HEU will in collaboration with HEU locals, conduct a communications strategy review, including the review of the systems in place in the HEU mailroom, and encourage members to move away from paper mail outs.